Apple Podcasts | Google Podcasts

-Go to the AAMC website and buy a copy of the official guide.
-Find out what’s on this thing, how it’s scored, the duration of the test, what the practice passages look like.
+Go to the AAMC website and buy a copy of the official guide to the MCAT.
+Find out what’s in this thing, how it’s scored, the duration of the test, and what the practice passages look like.
 Read it from cover to cover.

-Bryan shares a dirty, little secret: 99.9% of what webinars offer come straight out of the official guides.
-So read the guide yourself and you will know as much about MCAT as most MCAT tutors.
+Bryan shares a dirty little secret: 99.9% of what MCAT webinars offer come straight out of the official guide to the MCAT.
+So read the guide yourself, and you will know as much about the MCAT as most MCAT tutors.

-- Bryan suggests taking 3 semesters of biology or 2 years of biology since the whole test now has a flavor of biology to it (and even chemistry and physics).
+- Bryan suggests taking 3 semesters of biology or 2 whole years of biology since the whole test now has a flavor of biology to it (even in the chemistry and physics questions).

-- All concepts now have a biological systems feel to it.
+- All concepts now have a biological-systems feel to them.
 The more well-versed you are with bio, the better for you.

 - Take one semester of each of the following: biochemistry, psychology, and sociology.

-- Make sure to have at least one semester of class specifically devoted to experimental design or statistics course.
+- Make sure to have at least one semester of a class specifically devoted to experimental design or a statistics course.
 Although AAMC does not require this, it would definitely help.

-- Know when is the best time to take the test.
+Know the best time to take the test.